Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 TOLO tweeted footage of the event before the blast:

-Local media and officials later said that at least 24 people had been killed and many more injured.
+Local media and officials later said that at least 24 people had been killed and 31 injured.

 "Women and children are among them, and most of the victims seem to be the civilians.
 Ambulances are still operating, and